Matt Davis (rugby league)

+His brother Sam Davis is currently playing for Salford Red Devils in the Betfred Super League.

 He played for the London Broncos in the Championship, and on loan from London at the Hemel Stags and the London Skolars in League 1.
 He has previously played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Rochdale Hornets in the Championship and the Broncos in the Super League.

 Background

 Matt Davis was born in Burbage, Leicestershire, England.

-Matt is the oldest son of Ian Davis.

-All three of Ian's sons are on the books of Super League clubs, with Sam a hooker at the London Broncos and Jonno a Halfback at the Hull Academy.